For a better experience, click the icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Typically, nationally-accredited schools will accept credits from both regionally- and nationally-accredited schools.

 Credits are not transferable to a regionally-accredited college.

 Employers do accept nationally accredited degrees, but graduates are not always eligible for corporate tuition reimbursement plans.

-There is a third type of accreditation that prospective students should look for when evaluating schools: programmatic accreditation—sometimes called “specialized accreditation” or “professional accreditation.”
+There is a third type of accreditation that prospective students should look for when evaluating institutions: programmatic accreditation—sometimes called “specialized accreditation” or “professional accreditation.”

-Although national and regional accrediting agencies recognize higher educational institutions as a whole, programmatic accrediting agencies examine individual programs or departments to ensure they are providing students with a quality education in a particular area of study.
-Programmatic accreditation is often at the national level since these agencies cover a particular specialty and evaluate all programs nationally within that specialty.
-This national programmatic accreditation differs from the national institutional accreditation covered above.
+While national and regional accrediting agencies review higher educational institutions as a whole, programmatic accrediting agencies examine individual academic units, programs or disciplinary offerings to ensure they are providing students with a quality education in a particular area of study.
+Programmatic accreditation is often at the national level since these agencies cover a particular specialty and evaluate all programs nationally within that specialty, such as schools of business, or nursing programs.
+This type of national programmatic accreditation differs from the national institutional accreditation covered above.

 Drexel University is regionally accredited by the Middle States Commission on Higher Education (MSCHE).
 Many programs available at Drexel also hold national programmatic accreditation, including:

 If you attend an institution that is not nationally or regionally accredited, it can be a waste of time and money.
 Making sure your school is accredited is important for a number of reasons that can affect you both now and later, including: